mosharraf-hossain/team_riders/README.md

 1. Install .NET SDK.
 2. Then use the code editor/IDE of your choice Such as Visual Studio Community 2022.
-3. Add/reference Nuget package NeoCortexApi v1.1.4 to this project.
+3. Add/reference nuget packages to this project.
 4. Place numerical sequence JSON Files (datasets) under relevant folders respectively.
 All the folders should be inside the project folder.
+5. Enter dotnet run.
+It will ask you to enter tolerance value ratio.
+Give a ratio and then press enter.
+6. Output will be persisted on your terminal.
+Also, graph with anomalies will pop-up and displayed on your default browser.

 Our project is based on NeoCortex API.